- Introduction

 2.4 Church leaders have committed to support the establishment of an independent entity that reviews and monitors the Church’s redress processes for those survivors who take this option.
 They also support an independent process that reviews and monitors safeguarding systems of Church institutions.

-2.5 On behalf of church leaders, Te Rōpū Tautoko (TRT) has engaged GCPS consulting to conduct an assessment of the implementation of the Safeguarding Culture Standards of the Catholic Church in Aotearoa New Zealand.
+2.5 On behalf of church leaders, Te Rōpū Tautoko (TRT) engaged GCPS consulting to conduct an assessment of the implementation of the Safeguarding Culture Standards of the Catholic Church in Aotearoa New Zealand.
+As the Assessment is completed, resulting initiatives will be added to this Roadmap.
 See https://tautoko.catholic.org.nz/assessment/ for more

 3. Reducing barriers to disclosures of abuse

-3.1 NOPS and Tautoko to support bishops and congregational leaders identify institutions and communities where significant abuse has reported to have occurred.
+3.1 NOPS to support bishops and congregational leaders identify institutions and communities where significant abuse has reported to have occurred.

-3.2 NSPSC are considering and working through options for the development of specific processes, including:
+3.2 NSPSC continue to consider and work through options for the development of specific processes, including:

 3.3 Church leaders have outlined support for the option of an independent entity for survivors to report abuse and gain redress where they wish to do so.